 There are going to be difficulties on every new journey you choose or are forced to take.
-There will be challenges and hardship and rough patches of disappointment.
-But if you can talk yourself through it all, believe in your ability to figure things out, and bring joy and intention into the darkness, it will be a much smoother ride.
+There will be challenges, hardships and rough patches of disappointment.
+But if you can talk yourself through it all, believe in your ability to figure things out and bring joy and intention into the darkness, it will be a much smoother ride.

 Take it from someone who knows a thing or two about bumpy rides.

 If you walk into a dark cave, you’re going to feel fear and anxiety.
 That’s natural.
 But you can also enter that cave as an explorer, with a childlike curiosity and joy.

 Hold your flashlight out, take that step and ask, Wow, what might I discover in this amazing new space?

 That shift to bring joy into the cave versus fear and anxiety can change your life.
 It helps you adapt with more ease.
 You might not know what lies ahead, but you can always be confident in your ability to remain curious and joyous.
 From that place, you’ll more quickly find your footing and path.

 Bring curiosity and confidence into the cave, my friend.

 Moving off of a linear career path shifts you toward having a less conventional career.
 That means you might need to take a less conventional, more creative approach to opening up opportunities.
 For example, instead of relying on job boards or traditional recruiters who tend to favor traditional candidates, you might need to focus on relying more on building connections through networking.